sulianthual/ensofun/README.md

 code by Sulian Thual (2020)

 Jupyter Notebook to analysis and forecast El Nino.
+Made to showcase some coding and data analysis skills.

 references: https://github.com/sulianthual/ensofun